walkerdb/garmagotchi/README.md

 A cute little animal friend that lives in your watch and responds to the things that you do!

 ❄️ Is it cold outside?
-Your Garmagotchi will don a beanie and a scarf to keep warm!
+Your Garmagotchi will put on a beanie and a scarf to keep warm!

 💦 Heart rate high?
 Your Garmagotchi will be working hard and sweating right there with you!

-😏 Battery at 69%?
-Nice.
-Your Garmagotchi will be giving you a knowing smirk.

 ## Setup